ph4r05/monero-agent/PoC.md

 This is not secure as `pickle` is not immune to malformed / tampered archives.
 In the production a `protobuf` messages will be constructed and use which are safe w.r.t. tampering.

+# Spending

+In order to spend pls send funds to address you just created.

 ## Create unsigned transaction

 In the watch only hot wallet: